Samuel Carpenter (deputy governor): Philadelphia and family

-Samuel came to Philadelphia about 10 July 1683.
+Carpenter came to Philadelphia about 10 July 1683.
 Being prosperous, by having sold his Barbados property and still having much of his inheritance from his father, he had considerable money which he invested in plantations, mines, mills, wharves and other property.

-In the record of the Race Street Friends' Meeting of Philadelphia is preserved a certificate from the "Friends' Monthly Meeting at Bridgeton" in the Island of Barbados dated "23rd, 6 mo., 1683" (not June but about August on the current calendar) attesting to the good standing of Samuel Carpenter.
+In the record of the Race Street Friends' Meeting of Philadelphia is preserved a certificate from the "Friends' Monthly Meeting at Bridgeton" in the Island of Barbados dated "23rd, 6 mo., 1683" (not June but about August on the current calendar) attesting to the good standing of Carpenter.
 In the same record book is recorded a certificate that was received and accepted from the "Haverford West Meeting" in Wales dated "2nd of 6 mo., 1683" concerning Hannah Hardiman.
-Samuel Carpenter married Hannah Hardiman (Haverfordwest, Pembrokeshire, Wales, 1645 – 24 May 1728, Philadelphia) on 12 December 1684 in Philadelphia.
+Carpenter married Hannah Hardiman (Haverfordwest, Pembrokeshire, Wales, 1645 – 24 May 1728, Philadelphia) on 12 December 1684 in Philadelphia.
 She was well known for her intellectual ability and influence in the Society of Friends.
 Their marriage certificate is in the possession of the Historical Society of Pennsylvania and is the earliest in existence of that city.
 They had six known children.